lordpansar/lordpansar.github.io/_posts/2019-09-17-adding-guid-code-first.markdown

 The other day I was trying to add a new column to an existing table using Entity Framework Core.
 The column was supposed to hold a unique GUID for each row.
 Easier said than done.

+After making the appropriate changes to my entity class...

+{% highlight c# %}
+[DatabaseGenerated(DatabaseGeneratedOption.Identity)]
+public Guid UniqueId { get; set; }
+{% endhighlight %}

-After making the appropriate changes to my entity class (adding a GUID property named UniqueId to the class and decorating the property with a DatabaseGeneratedOption.Identity attribute), I ran the add-migration command in the package manager console.
+...
+I ran the add-migration command in the package manager console.

 {% highlight shell_session %}